onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   #.
 The requested operations are completed in the handler class and the ACM-runtime needs to be notified.
   #.
 Collect all instances data.
   #.
 Send out Properties to ACM-runtime.
+  #.
+Calculate the next stage during migration, rollback and prepare

   The methods are as follows: